resourcepool/save-lora-trainer/resources/boilerplate/README.md

  * Clone the current repository in your workspace
  * Browse to chapter1/ and Run `npm install`.
 This might take a while.
  * Browse to chapter2/ and Run `npm install`.
 This might take a while.
+ * For Linux users, open your serial port with the following command :
+ `sudo usermod -aG dialout $USER`

 ## Game guide